Jorge-Ortiz-Mata/Project-3-Background-Color/README.md

-Project-3-Background-Color
+# Project 03 Background Color
-In this project, you will be able to change the background color by clicking in the buttons.
+### In this project, you will be able to change the background color by clicking in the buttons.

 - Name: *Project-3-Background-Color*;
 - Author: *Jorge Ortiz Mata*;